isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add a new booking by providing phone number, date/time, pax and optional remark.
-2. System checks if a person with the given phone number exists.
+2. KrustyKrab checks if a person with the given phone number exists.
-    - If **no**, system shows: *"No person with the given phone number exists."*
+    - If **no**, KrustyKrab shows: *"No person with the given phone number exists."*
       Use case ends.
     - If **yes**, continue to step 3.
-3. System validates the booking inputs.
+3. KrustyKrab validates the booking inputs.
-4. System saves the booking under the person’s record.
+4. KrustyKrab saves the booking under the person’s record.
-5. System displays confirmation:
+5. KrustyKrab displays confirmation:
    *"New booking added: [booking details]"*

 Use case ends.

 **Extensions**
 - **2a.** Person not found.
     - 2a1.
-System displays error.
+KrustyKrab displays error.
     - 2a2.
 Use case ends.

 - **3a.** Invalid booking data (e.g., negative pax, wrong date format).
     - 3a1.
-System shows relevant error message.
+KrustyKrab shows relevant error message.
     - 3a2.
 Use case resumes at step 1.

 ---